sbegaudeau/eef/_specifications/roadmap.md

 ###### Default behavior and customization

 - default behavior of properties.ecore
-  - definition of the default behavior expected (each structural should have a default widget in the order of the structural features)
+  - definition of the default behavior expected (each structural should have a default widget in the order of the structural features) **1d**
-  - definition of the default rules in a default.properties **1d**
 - how can we keep / remove other tabs provided by other tools (GMF, Advanced, Semantic) **2d**
   - may **depend on work on the Sirius side**